-Digital payments benefit self-employed households on counts of both the key economic channels we have in mind: (a) lower transaction costs help them with higher volume of business transactions, and (b) better information availability via digital transactions improves their access to external financing.
+We argue that digital payments benefit self-employed households at a higher rate on account of both the key economic channels we have in mind: (a) lower transaction costs help them with higher volume of business transactions, and (b) better information availability via digital transactions improves their access to external financing.
 Our empirical setting is especially powerful because these households often have very limited access to financing from traditional institutions.
 On the other hand, in recent years there has been significant growth in Fintech companies that use information contained in digital payments to lend to these small borrowers.
 FinTech companies use a variety of tools of expand access to credit for such households.
 Our discussion with some of the industry leaders suggest at least three such potential channels: (a) improvement in information availability due to digital footprints, (b) the ability to tailor a borrower's repayment schedule based on the pattern of their cashflows, and (c) enhanced ability to collect the repayments.
 For examples, some FinTech lenders are able to obtain their repayments from small shopkeepers by directly accessing their payments through the digital platform.
 In addition, some small business owners prefer a tailored repayment contract.
 Collectively, these channels improve a borrower's access to financing, which in turn with their ability to start or expand their business.
-And these economic forces are likely to be stronger for self-employed households.
+And these economic forces are likely to be stronger for self-employed households, and especially for marginal businesses that have limited availability of collateral in the form or building, land and machine.